Film gris

 Film gris (/fr/; French for "grey film"), a term coined by experimental filmmaker Thom Andersen, is a type of film noir which categorizes a unique series of films that were released between 1947 and 1951.
 They came in the context of the first wave of the communist investigations of the House Un-American Activities Committee, often made by associates, fellow travellers and supporters of the convicted Hollywood Ten.

 Thematic elements

 Films gris offer a leftist criticism of society in general, and of capitalism in particular.

-They typically examine such themes as the psychological damages of class, the false promises of middle class happiness, and the pitfalls of materialism.
+They typically examine such themes as the psychological damage of class, the false promises of middle class happiness, and the pitfalls of materialism.
 The politically-active John Garfield was frequently cast by producing partner Bob Roberts as the leading actor in this sub-genre.

 Distinction from film noir

 Film gris differs from film noir in some of the following ways: